How to use life insurance to supplement savings

 With these policies, cash value is guaranteed to grow at a specified minimum interest rate, and while these insurance policies don’t earn dividends, account value can grow faster than the guaranteed rate depending on the insurance company’s investing performance.
 But there’s a key difference compared to whole life : the premiums are variable.
 You have the flexibility to raise or lower your premium payments as you see fit, within the limits of the policy.
 6 This gives added flexibility to people with variable incomes.
 There are also variations on universal life that provide more growth potential along with a degree of investment risk:

-Indexed universal life 7 : your cash value is tied to the performance of an index such as the S&P 500, with caps for minimum and maximum rates of return which limit your investment risk and growth potential.
+Indexed universal life:7 Your cash value is tied to the performance of an index such as the S&P 500, with caps for minimum and maximum rates of return which limit your investment risk and growth potential.

-Variable Universal Life Insurance 8 : you allocate your cash value into grouped stock market and bond investments called "subaccounts."
+Variable Universal Life Insurance:8 You allocate your cash value into grouped stock market and bond investments called "subaccounts."
 With this type of policy, you assume all the investment risk but can also benefit from upside growth.

 If you are concerned about your dependents’ financial protection in the event of your death, and you can afford to invest in a cash value life insurance policy, it may be worth considering.
-Consider: a cash value life insurance policy offers guaranteed financial protection in the event of your death and a tax-advantaged way to build your net worth while you are alive.
+Consider: a cash value life insurance policy offers guaranteed financial protection in the event of your death and a tax-efficient way to build your net worth while you are alive.
 Other financial vehicles may not provide both.
 While they may or may not produce higher returns than a life insurance policy, they may not deliver an income tax-free lump sum payment if you pass away.
 And unless they’re in a retirement account, those investments may not offer the generous tax advantages of a life insurance policy.
 So no matter what other financial assets you already hold, it may be worth adding permanent life insurance to your portfolio.

 How to get started